gitname/laravel-homestead-tutorial/README.md

     * That instructs Git to download the Homestead Git repository from GitHub, and store it in a folder named `Homestead` in the current directory

-3. Check out the latest stable commit from that repository
+3. **Check out the latest stable commit** from the cloned repository

     * Prior to running the following commands, replace the `vX.Y.Z` with whichever tag is associated with the latest release of the repository (e.g. `v6.3.0`).
 The latest release of the repository is shown [here](https://github.com/laravel/homestead/releases/latest)
     * Finally, run the following commands: